Let's learn to write text!

 It's just something we have to be careful about.

-is the initial parameter while rdx
+Maybe a mnemonic like "rdi is the initial parameter while rdx is the xtra parameter"?

 Or just think of it as having to keep track of different friends with similar names, and you'll be fine.

-And, of course, the write
+And, of course, the write syscall index into rax itself: 1.

-confusion, this is really easy!
+Other than the rdi vs rdx confusion, this is really easy!

-Now, you know how to point a register at a memory address (from the Memory module!), and yo know how to set the system call number, and how to set the rest of the registers.
+Now, you know how to point a register at a memory address (from the Memory module!), and you know how to set the system call number, and how to set the rest of the registers.

 So, this should be cake!

-Similar to before, we wrote a single secret character value into memory at address 1337000
+Similar to before, we wrote a single secret character value into memory at address 1337000.

-to that single character (for now!
+Call write to that single character (for now!
 We'll do multiple-character writes later) value onto standard out, and we'll give you the flag!